mtwrkvn/alx-low_level_programming/0x00-hello_world/README.md

 - 3-name - Write a script that compiles a C file and creates an executable named cisfun.
 The C file name will be saved in the variable $CFILE
 - 4-puts.c - Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
  Use the function puts You are not allowed to use printf Your program should end with the value 0
+- 5-printf.c - Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+Use the function printf
+You are not allowed to use the function puts Your program should return 0 Your program should compile without warning when using the -Wall gcc option